Sign in

 CEO

-Unit D, 74 Oldfield Road, Hampton, TW12 2HR
+Unit D, 74 Oldfield Road

-Contact: Andrew Milbourn
+About Andrew Milbourn

 Graduating in 1982, Andrew joined Haymarket Publishing as a sales executive and was head hunted by an international marketing business to work with the Spanish car giant SEAT.
-Throughout the early ‘90s, he developed sales improvement strategies and consultant products across a number of industries, including fmcg, packaging, automotive and media.
+Throughout the early 90s he developed sales improvement strategies and consultant products across a number of industries, including FMCG, packaging, automotive and media.

 He has worked internationally across the Pacific Rim (including China) on price increase strategies for a multi-national canning company and developed business in media organisations including Emap, Channel 4 and Discovery Channel.